ajgilbert/EFT2Obs/README.md

 ## Initial setup

-These steps need only be performed once to set up and install the relevant software packages.
+Follow these steps to set up and install the relevant software packages.

 Clone the EFT2Obs repository and source the `env.sh` script which sets a number of useful environment variables: